Master's in Nutrition, MS Degree Program

 - UB has a robust and unique College of Health Sciences currently featuring 8 schools/institutes and 14 programs across a wide-span of health care disciplines, one of which is the Nutrition Institute.
 We also offer dual degree program opportunities for students in other UB graduate health sciences programs.
 It is the only such program on the east coast to offer such opportunities.

-- Our program offers maximum flexibility to complete the program entirely online or through a one-weekend-every-3-weeks on-campus program.
-Both are perfectly suited for working professionals or those seeking a career change.
+- Our program offers maximum flexibility to complete the program entirely online.
+The program is perfectly suited for working professionals or those seeking a career change.

 The mission of the human nutrition program is to prepare graduates to positively influence and support specific health challenges and promote overall well-being by integrating biochemical and physiological science knowledge with evidence-based strategies that link to integrative and preventative nutrition-based interventions.